xinwenfu/tst-dht-lab--pcb-2/README.md

 # Get started with ESP32 via VS Code and the ESP-IDF extension

 This project jumps start the use of the ESP32 and programming environment.
-An ESP32 development board is used to read the DHT22 humidity and temperature sensor using a [third party sensor library---esp-idf-lib](https://github.com/UncleRus/esp-idf-lib), which has been installed at /home/iot/esp/esp-idf-lib in our Ubuntu VM.
+An ESP32 microcontroller is used to read an AHT10 humidity and temperature sensor using a [third party sensor library---esp-idf-lib](https://github.com/UncleRus/esp-idf-lib), which has been installed at /home/iot/esp/esp-idf-lib in our Ubuntu VM.

 The hardest part is installing the CP210x USB to UART Bridge VCP Drivers and making it work.